 Whereas.
-The Department of the Potomac has worked indefatigably and persistently for more than a half century to make the National Cemetery at Arlington a sacred place of sepulture for the brave men who have followed the Flag in all the nation's wars, and potomac desires that the dedication of the same should be made at as early a date as possible and on one of the National Anniversaries which the Grand Army of the Republic observes.
-It is the earnest wish of the Department that the dedication shall occur on the anniversary of the establishment of the first Nadent Lincoln made the address that will live for all time and in all languages as the highest expression of national patriotism.
+The Department of the Potomac has worked indefatigably and persistently for more than a half century to make the National Cemetery at Arlington a sacred place of sepulate for the brave men who have followed the Flag in all the nation wars, and potomac desires that the dedication of the me should be made Potomac det a possible d on one of the National And versaries which the Grand Army of the Republic observes.
+It is the earnest wish of the Department that the dedication shall occur on the anniversary of the establishment of the first Nadent Lincoln made the address that will live for "time and in all languages as the highest expression of mational patriotism.
 It will be very fitting to have this anniversary commemorated by this dedication and an address by President Wilson, the head of our nation during the late great war, will be a fitting sequence

-Whereas, 'The Department of the Potomac initiated the movement to build a fitting amphitheater in the National Ceme tery of Arlington for the ceremonies of Memorial Day and similar functions, and its members persistently urged upon Congress for years the propriety and need of making a generous appropriation for such a Temple of Patriotism,
+Whereas, 'The Department of the Potomac initiated the movement to build a fitting amphitheater in the National Ceme tery of Arlington for the ceremonies of Memorial Day and similar functions, and its members persistently used upon Congress for years the propriety and need of making a generous appropriation for such a Temple of Patriotism,